 Interestingly, not only is the restaurant absent from the 1902 Milwaukee City Directory, The Comfort is never listed in those books.
 In fact, the first mention of Mader, who was then living at 652 Market St., is as a waiter at an unidentified business.

-From 1906 to 1908, Mader, whose home address changed annually, is listed as running a saloon at 223 W. Water St., The Comfort's address.
-In '09, interestingly, Mader is listed as living at 221 W. Water (likely above the tavern), but with no mention of a job or business.
+From 1906 to 1908, Mader, whose home address changed annually, was listed as running a saloon at 223 W. Water St., The Comfort's address.
+In '09, interestingly, Mader was listed as living at 221 W. Water (likely above the tavern), but with no mention of a job or business.

 Soon – after a brief stint next to the Marshall and Illsley Bank on the west side of Water Street, between Wisconsin and Mason – Mader left Downtown to try his hand at running a business up at 270 Port Washington Rd., at Silver Spring Drive, in what a newspaper report called "a huge frame building."

-But life up there must not have suited Mader because by 1911 he's back in the Milwaukee directory.
+But life up there must not have suited Mader because by 1911 he was back in the Milwaukee directory.

 The tavern on Juneau where Mader operated before moving to the current site.
 (PHOTO: Courtesy of Milwaukee Public Library)

 Back Downtown, Mader operated a saloon at 7th and Juneau, where he also lived, sharing the business with Henry Adler until about 1916, when Mader takes Gustave Trimmel on as a new partner.
 (Later, the place would operate as Trimmel's Cafe, and, after Gus Trimmel's retirement, it was run by Walter Kirchhuebel for eight years until his death in 1961.
 His wife Irma collapsed at her husband's funeral and died a week later.)